rbotafogo/galaaz/blogs/gknit/gknit.md

 literate programming can be regarded as an essayist, whose main concern is with exposition and excellence of style."

-The idea of literate programming envolved into the idea of reproducible research, in which all the data, software code, documentation, graphics etc. needed to reproduce the research and its reports could be included in a single document or set of documents that when distributed to peers could be rerun generating the same output and reports.
+The idea of literate programming evolved into the idea of reproducible research, in which all the data, software code, documentation, graphics etc. needed to reproduce the research and its reports could be included in a single document or set of documents that when distributed to peers could be rerun generating the same output and reports.

 The R community has put a great deal of effort in reproducible research.
-In 2002, Sweave was introduced and it allowed mixing R code with Latex generating hight quality PDF documents.
+In 2002, Sweave was introduced and it allowed mixing R code with Latex generating high quality PDF documents.
 Those documents could include the code, the result of executing the code, graphics and text.
 This contained the whole narrative to reproduce the research.
 But Sweave had many problems and in 2012, Knitr, developed by Yihui Xie from RStudio was released, solving many of the long lasting